5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/README.md

 > [!IMPORTANT]
 >
-> - itlw.kext requires the [Heliport](https://github.com/OpenIntelWireless/HeliPort) app to connect to Wi-Fi Hotspots
+> - `itlwm.kext` requires the [Heliport](https://github.com/OpenIntelWireless/HeliPort) app to connect to Wi-Fi Hotspots
-> - If you are having issues with the slimmed itlwm.kext, use the pre-cpmpiled version from the OpenIntelWireless repo!
+> - If you are having issues with the slimmed `itlwm.kext`, use the pre-cpmpiled version from the OpenIntelWireless repo!